spencertipping/infuse-js/doc/sorting.md

 ```

 Sorted collections are unique under the sorted value; any new values must sort
 strictly above the last-seen value.

+If your collection is sorted, then you can use `uniq` to get a derivative of
+distinct elements. `uniq` also works for unsorted collections, but then it
-But you can collapse contiguous runs of
+removes only local runs of duplicates.
-values with the `uniq` method:

 ```js
 var uniqs = xs.uniq();